Getting the farm Horse-Ready

 55 minutes was long enough for one video, especially with the amount of very sketchy bits health and safety wise, so we’ll circle back with Part 2 later.

-This part is coming soon and will include the final [rush] jobs, the horses arriving, fencing, finishing touches to the Dairy for a very bad winter, and us all settling in, next!
+This part includes the final [rush] jobs, the horses arriving, fencing, finishing touches to the Dairy for a very bad winter, and us all settling in.
+It also includes some clips of Velia’s education from leaning that rugs handled by us don’t bite all the way to riding away.

 Next